 - 1. Lectures, with documents, videos and presentations. - 2.
-Seminars in which students will present the progress in the group work, cases studies will be discussed. - 3.
+Seminars in which students will present the progress in the group work, and cases studies will be discussed. - 3.
 Students are advised to ask for tutorials to progress in the individual and group learning. - 4.
 Individual assignments.
-Three individual essays. - 5.
+Two individual essays. - 5.
 Work group.
-Students need to elaborate and deliver a crime prevention program. - 6.
-Individual work to prepare the exam (multiple choice and two real cases to analyze)
+Students need to elaborate and deliver a crime prevention program.

+6. Individual work to prepare the exam (part one test with multiple choice and second part with different real cases to analyze)